Rangers - Tigers Prediction, Odds, Pick, How To Watch

 Why The Tigers Could Cover The Spread

+In terms of the Tigers, they had an amazing scoring output yesterday.
+They scored six runs, which is well above their season average, but is also the third time in four games they have scored at least that many.
+The Rangers will be missing a lot of players in this game.
+First, starting pitcher Eduardo Rodriguez has gone to the IL.
+That has put the Tigers in a situation where they have not named a starter.
+Joey Wentz is the most likely option for the Tigers, but that may not be a great one.
+His last five starts have resulted in a 1-2 record with a 9.30 ERA.
+His last two have been awful, as he has gone a combined six innings, giving up 11 runs and 16 hits.

-Riley Greene is doing a little better, hitting .261, and his recent work gives hope that his average could improve.
-Greene extended his hit streak to eight and brought his batting average to .297 this year.
-That number places him 19th in the majors.
-He has been hot for a full month now.
-In May, Greene is hitting .368 with an OBP of .439.
-Still, he has driven in just 11 runs with all those hits, as runners in front of him have struggled to get one.
+Adding to the troubles of the Tigers are injuries in the outfield.
+Matt Vierling is now on the IL as well, but that may not be the worst thing to get him out of the lineup.
+He has struggled heavily with runners in scoring position this year.
+Then Riley Greene went out of the game yesterday.
+Greene’s early exit resulted in his eight-game hitting streak being snapped.
+He had been hot for a month now.
+In May, Greene is hitting .365 with an OBP of .435.
+Still, he has driven in just 11 runs with all those hits, as runners in front of him have struggled to get on base.

-On the hill today will be Alex Faedo.
-Faedo is just 1-2 on the season with a 4.15 ERA.
-He has four starts this year, and each one of them has seen Faedo give up two or three runs.
-He also has given up at least one home run in each of his four starts this year.
+Now players who have struggled this year will have to step up.
+Spencer Torkelson and Javier Baez will need to be the main contributors.
+They have struggled so far this year, but both did score in the game last night.

 Final Rangers-Tigers Prediction & Pick